Xon/XenForo2-WarningImprovements/README.md

 - Sortable warnings with categories
   - Drag & drop
   - Permissions per category
+  - per-category warning actions, allowing warning actions to be only triggered from points in that category
 - Updated front-end using smart select menu, or radio boxes
 - User Criteria for warning points
 - Allow users to view their own warnings, and find which posts where warned.